AntSkarr/Silksong-Lie-Button-Mod/README.md

 Mostly without bugs.
 You'll have to try hard to break anything at all.

-It also creates a config in the BepInEx/config/ folder, in which you can change the deafult button.
-(Deafult = the keyboard button "L")
+It also creates a config in the BepInEx/config/ folder, in which you can change the default button.
+(Default = the keyboard button "L")